Judicial Selection Procedures

 Information not described above as non-public material is set forth in a separate part of the application and is available to the public.

 A. Initial Review for Completeness and Compliance with Statutory Requirements

 As soon as possible after applications are received, Council staff review the applications for completeness and may reject non-conforming applications.
 Staff review applications to determine whether the applicant meets the minimum statutory requirements for the position, including active practice of law and residency requirements.
-Staff may request additional information from an applicant to resolve any potential problems the applicant may have in meeting statutory requirements.
-If the additional information does not resolve the problem, staff will refer the issue to the Council for it to make the determination.
+Staff may request additional information from an applicant to resolve any potential problems in meeting statutory requirements.
+If the additional information does not resolve the problem, staff will refer the issue to the Council to make the determination.
 The Council may choose to determine the applicant’s eligibility immediately, to request further investigation, or to defer a decision pending completion of the interview process.
 In deciding if an applicant meets an active practice requirement, the Council will consider whether the applicant has substantially complied with the requirement.